Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

-Chinamans Beach is one of my favorite beaches in Agnes Waters and for sure not to be missed during your visit.
+Chinamans Beach is one of my favorite beaches in 1770 and for sure not to be missed during your visit.

 Located just 5 minutes’ from the center of town along Springs Rd, take the turn off on the left-hand side, drive over the hill and be in complete awe as you catch your first glimpse of Chinamans Beach.

-Glistening white sands, turquoise waters, vibrant Pandanus trees and an almost endless stretch of shoreline are just some of the awesome things you can expect at this epic beach in Agnes Waters.
+Glistening white sands, turquoise waters, vibrant Pandanus trees, and an almost endless stretch of shoreline are just some of the awesome things you can expect at this epic beach.

 If you’re a keen fisherman, there is a rocky outcrop on the northern end of the beach, perfect for throwing a line in.
 If fishing isn’t you’re thing, you can simply stroll along the beach, relax in a hammock beneath the Pandanus trees or take a refreshing dip in the ocean to cool off.

 Chinamans Beach is also dog-friendly as long as they’re kept on a leash, so feel free to bring your pooch with you for some fun in the sun!